cil0834/project5/README.md

 In addition all of the strings in the JComboBox that share that asciiValue rounded up are displayed in a JTextArea below.
 It should be noted that the JTextArea is put into a scroll pane as well.

+Finally HammingDistanceFrame class is the class that has the main method and the method createAndShowGui CreateAndShowGui just creates the frame and calls the FirstPanel constructor to create a panel and add it to the frame.
+The main method then calls CreateANdShow method to create the actual gui menue.

 ![alt text](https://github.com/cil0834/project5/blob/master/Untitled%20Diagram%20(2).png)